natiginfo/FoursquareSearch/README.md

 # Foursquare Search (MVP - Model-View-Presenter)

+Demo video can be checked from here: https://youtu.be/6cp580Eb908

 ## Running the project

 Before running the app, make sure to add following values to the `local.properties` file: